NCU-DSA-111-1/assignment_2-yayi1213/110503507_assignment_3/README.md

 ## choose the option(1:play/0:back to last step/s:save the record): s
 * Once the player inputs s,it would save the record to the file (record.txt)

+## choose the option(1:play/0:back to last step/s:save the record): x
+* Once the player inputs x,it would replay the past records

 ## To decide the winner